darrenleak/climanager/README.md

 ```
 4.1 For shell, I specify `zsh`

-4.2 The action files, you need to specify the absolute path to your action files
+4.2 The action files, you need to specify the absolute path to your action files.
+You can test with this file `https://raw.githubusercontent.com/darrenleak/CLIManager/main/actions.yml`

 # Using CLIManager
 Once you have built CLIManager you can do the following: